russdoestech/cka_prep/2.40-multi_stage_docker_build/README.md

 ## Final Thoughts

-This was a simple, strait-forward lab to familiarize myself with Docker and the BUILD, SHIP, RUN process it uses.
+This was a simple, strait-forward lab to re-familiarize myself with Docker and the BUILD, SHIP, RUN process it uses.
 I'll be using Docker a lot more in additional labs as I continue to learn Docker and Kubernetes.

 ## Acknowledgements

-This is the first lab in Piyush Sachdeva's Certified Kubernetes Course.
+This is the second lab in Piyush Sachdeva's Certified Kubernetes Course.
 Props to Piyush!

 YouTube: https://www.youtube.com/playlist?list=PLl4APkPHzsUUOkOv3i62UidrLmSB8DcGC